socialray/makahiki-ktuh/doc/installation-makahiki-heroku.rst

 -------------------------------

-Open a browser and go to `http://<heroku-appname>.herokuapp.com/` (where <heroku-appname> is replaced by your app's name) to see the landing page, which should look like:
+Open a browser and go to `http://<heroku-appname>.herokuapp.com/` (where <heroku-appname> is replaced by your app's name, for example, makahiki-hpu) to see the landing page, which should look like:

 .. figure:: figs/guided-tour/guided-tour-landing.png
    :width: 600 px